hiim-hr/suMRak/README.md

 - [Python 3.9.13](https://www.python.org/downloads/release/python-3913/) - During installation, select the option to add Python to PATH

 Optional - required for image registration:
-- suMRak uses the [SimpleElastix](https://simpleelastix.github.io/) python library for image registration, which can be compiled and installed by following the instructions in the [SimpleElastix Documentation](https://simpleelastix.readthedocs.io/GettingStarted.html#compiling-on-windows)
+- suMRak uses the [SimpleElastix](https://simpleelastix.github.io/) python library for image registration, which can be compiled and installed by following the instructions in the [SimpleElastix Documentation](https://simpleelastix.readthedocs.io/GettingStarted.html#compiling-on-windows).
+- Additionally, SimpleElastix can be installed using the Windows command prompt and the pip package installer for Python;

-### Instructions for SimpleElastix installation
+### Instructions for SimpleElastix installation using pip

 Open the Windows command prompt and insert following commands, line by line: